 If you’re considering becoming a U.S. visa sponsor or if you already are one, you might be wondering about the responsibility for your visitor’s unpaid bills.
-Here is some useful information for those who are considering sponsoring a US visa for their folks, who are either seeking a visitor visa, legal permanent resident status, or student visa.
+Here is some useful information for those who are considering sponsoring a U.S. visa for their parents, or who are either seeking a visitor visa, legal permanent resident status, or student visa.
 The sponsorship document, form I-134, also referred as “Affidavit of Support” can be legally enforceable.
-Please ensure to provide such document more responsibly.

-The I-134 is a contract between the sponsor and the US government stating that the sponsor will be responsible for the visitor/beneficiary while the person is in the U.S. You’ll want to make sure you have the financial means to support the visitor for the duration of their stay.
-This includes basic amenities to support their living and welfare in the US which includes food, boarding, clothing, and health care.
+The I-134 is a contract between the sponsor and the U.S. government stating that the sponsor will be responsible for the visitor/beneficiary while that person is in the U.S. You’ll want to make sure you have the financial means to support the visitor for the duration of their stay.
+This includes basic amenities to support their living and welfare in the U.S. which includes food, boarding, clothing, and healthcare.

 If the person you are sponsoring becomes a public charge or government’s liability, then the agency offering assistance can sue to recover the cost.
-You will be able to notice this information when you review point 4 to 6 in form I-134 which states such responsibilities.
+This should be stated on your I-134 document.

-Lets take an example – if the visitor seeks medical services from the health-care service provider, and fails to pay the medical bills, the sponsor can be subjected to such liabilities.
-The service provider/hospital runs it’s services from the public funds.
-So, if you are sponsoring a dear one to the U.S., be more cautious while filling out the affidavit of support.
-Unpaid medical bills can be a disaster both financially, and emotionally leaving significant level of stress and financial liability leading to bankruptcy as well.
+If your visitor seeks medical services from the healthcare provider, and fails to pay the medical bills, you, as the sponsor, can be held responsible for these unpaid expenses.
+The service provider/hospital runs its services from the public funds.
+So, if you’re sponsoring a visitor to the U.S., be cautious when filling out the affidavit of support.
+Unpaid medical bills can be a disaster both financially and emotionally.
+This means a significant level of stress and could even lead to bankruptcy.

-- Tell the Truth: Carefully enter all the information on the form accurately.
+- Tell the truth: Carefully enter all the information on the form accurately and honestly.
 This will help prevent any discrepancies in future.
-Also, make sure you have all the necessary documentation to verify that the information entered on the form is correct.
+Make sure you have all the documentation needed to verify that the information entered on the form is correct.

-- Protect Yourself, Get A Good Travel Insurance Coverage: Make sure that you and the person you are sponsoring have adequate insurance coverage for liability, travel and heath during the entire period of stay.
+- Protect yourself: Make sure that you and the person you’re sponsoring have adequate insurance coverage for travel and healthcare during the entire period of stay.
 This will not only help protect against emergency, but will also buy you peace of mind.
 You can find many great options for visitors insurance at VisitorsCoverage.

-To learn about how medical travel insurance with good coverage can help protect you in time of emergency, visit our travel insurance plans or connect with our award-winning Customer Success Team.
+To learn about how travel insurance with good medical coverage can help protect you in time of emergency, check out our travel insurance plans or connect with our award-winning Customer Success Team.
 You can also find out more about what to do when you don’t have insurance or if the medical service isn’t covered by your insurance policy.